BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

     # In React, every time a user does something that changes what’s on the screen, there should be a piece of state in React that manages that change.
     # Certain elements like <input>, <select>, and <textarea> automatically update their appearance based on user input.
 This behavior is due to their default DOM behavior when they are not controlled by React.
     # This default behavior occurs because these elements manage their own state directly in the DOM, without involving React.
+        # By controlling tha value attribute, we can make these elements as controlled.
     # In React, we want to avoid this because React relies on comparing the previous and current virtual DOMs to determine what needs to be updated in the actual DOM.
     # If an element's state is not managed by React, it could lead to inconsistencies between React's virtual DOM and the actual DOM, making the application harder to predict and manage.
     # The bottom line is: If a user interaction changes anything on the screen, we should control that change using React state to ensure consistency and predictability.

 # Data binding:
-    # Binding refers to how data in your application is connected or "bound" to the user interface (UI).
-    # It determines how changes in the application data are reflected in the UI and how user actions on the UI update the application data.
+    # It refers to the process of connecting the UI with the data or state of an application.
+It ensures that any changes in the data are automatically reflected in the UI, and vice versa.
     # React follows one-way binding which means data flows in a single direction i.e., from the application state (data) to the UI.
     # In React, we typically update the UI by changing the state of a component.
 When the state changes, React automatically re-renders the component to reflect those changes in the UI.